By: Chef Ben Davis

 Prepare the Pavlova

 1. Preheat the oven to 250oF in bake mode.
 In a very clean bowl of an electric stand mixer combine the egg whites and salt.
-Use the whisk to combine the ingredients on very low speed for about 1 minute.
-Gradually increase the speed to medium high and when the whites are foamy add the cream of tartar.
+Use the whisk to combine the ingredients at a very low speed for about 1 minute.
+Gradually increase the speed to medium-high and when the whites are foamy add the cream of tartar.
 Whip the egg whites to soft peaks then add the sugar, tablespoon by tablespoon then whip until the mixture is very shiny and stiff.